-The Program is designed to allow students to complete the requirements for both degrees under the normal timeline for undergraduate enrollment of 4 years.
+The Program is designed to allow students to complete the requirements for two degrees under the normal timeline for undergraduate enrollment of 4 years.
 AU students must complete 80 credits in residence at AU and therefore, typically spend their first three semesters as full-time students at AU before enrolling at RU.
 After completing four semesters at RU, and a minimum of 62 credit hours, students return to AU to complete remaining requirements at AU.

-Students are required to pass the Japanese Language Proficiency Test (JLPT) at Level 1 in order to be eligible for a Japanese-language degree program at RU.
+Pass the Japanese Language Proficiency Test (JLPT) at Level 1.
 The JLPT is offered in the U.S. in December each year through the Japan Foundation and is administered by the American Association of Teachers of Japanese.
-Students must register for the exam well in advance of the testing date.
-Students considering applying to the Program would ideally take the exam in December of their freshman year so that the results would be available to submit with the other application materials.
+Students must register for the exam well in advance of the testing date and would ideally take the exam in December of their freshman year so that the results are available to submit with the other application materials.

 Academic Calendar at RU